Handmade Seattle FAQ

 How do I find out about tickets?

 Subscribe to the newsletter!
-Tickets will become available sometime this second quarter, as well as the final date and more details on the conference.
+Tickets will become available sometime this second quarter.

 How many software projects will be demoed?

-Seattle’s Fisher Pavilion can accomodate dozens of comfortable booths.
-Handmade Seattle is working all year to ensure the space is filled with software demos from individuals.
-There will also be a submission process to help fill up booths.
+There will be a minimum of twenty different project booths.
+Handmade Seattle is working year-round to ensure the space is filled with interesting low-level work.
+There may also be a submission process to fill up several spots.

 Will there be live panels?